Skin mode tunability and self-healing effect in photonic Floquet lattices

-The specific implementation parameters are determined as follows.
-We choose the wavelength $\lambda=633 ~\mathrm{nm}^{-1}$ and $n_0=1.505$.
-The coupling coefficient is $\kappa=0.25 ~\mathrm{mm}^{-1}$ when $d=11 ~\mu \mathrm{m}$ \cite{wang2022edge}.
-We choose period $Z=5 ~\mathrm{mm}$ to avoid losses caused by waveguide bending and the setups are close to those reported in previously realized helical waveguides \cite{rechtsman2013photonic,sun2024photonic}.
-The zigzag angle is $\pi/6$ to ensure only nearest-neighbor coupling exist in $\mathcal{H}^\text{PBC}(z)$.
-The loss and gain amplitude is $\gamma=0.14 \kappa$, which can be experimentally realized with only loss by introducing a global decay factor \cite{xia2021nonlinear}.
+Following experimental parameters from Refs. \cite{rechtsman2013photonic,stutzer2018photonic,yang2020photonic,wang2022edge,sun2024photonic}, we consider waveguides with $\lambda=633 ~\mathrm{nm}$, $n_0=1.505$, and $d=11 ~\mu \mathrm{m}$ (corresponding to a coupling coefficient $\kappa=0.25 ~\mathrm{mm}^{-1}$).
+The helical period is $Z=5 ~\mathrm{mm}$ ensuring low bending losses, while the zigzag angle $\theta=\pi/6$ restricts $\mathcal{H}(z)$ to nearest-neighbor coupling.
+The setups are similar to those reported in previous works on helical waveguides \cite{rechtsman2013photonic,sun2024photonic}.
+The gain/loss amplitude is set to $\gamma=0.14 \kappa$, experimentally achievable as pure loss through a globally tunable decay factor, with precise control enabled by sectioned waveguide fabrication \cite{xia2021nonlinear}.

-The numerical results of the effective couplings $t_{\pm j}$ are shown in Fig. \ref{fig3}, which is a function of $R$.
-For the static case ($R=0$), where the system reduces to a conventional waveguide array with $t_{\pm 1}=\kappa$, while higher-order couplings are negligible due to their exponential decay with separation.
-As $R$ increases, the higher-order effective couplings $t_{\pm2}$ emerge, and the first- and second-order couplings in the two directions differ slightly \cite{sun2024photonic,huang2021loss,li2023loss}.
-Notably, the non-zero phase of $t_{\pm2}$ induces an effective gauge field, remaining fixed at $\pm \pi/2$ over a wide range of $R$, which is the primary origin of the non-Hermitian skin effect in the Floquet lattices.
-In our case ($R=10.45 ~\mu \mathrm{m}$) where the first- and second-order coupling strengths are comparable, we choose the coupling terms up to the third order to accurately describe the system.
+The numerical results of the effective couplings $t_{\pm m}$ as a function of $R$ are shown in Fig. \ref{fig3}.
+At $R=0$, only $t_{\pm 1}=\kappa$ are present, while higher-order couplings $| m | \geq 2$ become significant as $R$ increases.
+The first- and second-order effective couplings in the two directions differ slightly \cite{huang2021loss,li2023loss}.
+Notably, $t_{\pm2}$ approximately maintain fixed phases of $\pm \pi/2$ in a certain range of helical radius.
+At our chosen $R=10.45 ~\mu \mathrm{m}$ (where first- and second-order couplings are comparable), we include up to third-order terms [Eq.(\ref{eq-Hinfinity})].
+The dimensionless gauge field strength, given by $|A|=k_0 R \Omega d=2.16$, is comparable to the value reported in Ref. \cite{stutzer2018photonic}.

-To understand the physics in this work, we consider the Hamiltonian Eq. (\ref{eq-Hinfinity}) in the momentum space